 Those two benefits make the fact that raw honey provides essential nutrients pretty unsurprising.
 Think about it—honey is the thing that bees build entire colonies around; it’s what keeps them alive.
 When we make use of raw honey, we’re taking in those powerful nutrients.
 Here are some of the essential nutrients you can find in raw honey:

 In addition to those nutrients, raw honey is also prebiotic, nourishing the good bacteria in our intestines.
 When used correctly, it can help with diarrhea and other stomach and intestine issues.

 All of the above health benefits of raw honey also point to its quality antioxidants.
 The substance contains various plant chemicals that act as antioxidants in our bodies.
 Depending on the sort of honey, they may even have as many antioxidants as some of your favorite fruits and vegetables.
 They also include antioxidant compounds called polyphenols—these are also found in red wines—and play a role in preventing heart disease.

 These are just a few of the many different benefits of raw honey.
 There’s no harm in getting a jar of raw honey for the home—then, you can use it whenever the need arises.
-If you’re really interested, you could try starting up your own backyard bee farm!
+If you’re interested, you could try starting up your backyard bee farm!
 There are so many ways to help the bees and tangentially help yourself as well.
 Try it out and see what happens.